EN

 Island Tapestry, Weaving a New Chapter in International Cultural Preservation: Tomioka Silk Mill International Forum

-This year, we collaborated with Professor Li Zhao-Xiang from the Department of Interior Design at China University of Technology to submit a paper at the international symposium marking the 10th anniversary of the Tomioka Silk Mill and Related Sites' inscription as a World Heritage Site.
-Our presentation focused on the revitalization approaches of 'Lukang Chang Yuan Hospital' and 'Kaohsiung Warehouse No. 2,' exploring how a 'cultural heritage ecosystem' can be established within these sites, thereby engaging in dialogue with experts and scholars from around the world.
+This year, we collaborated with Professor Li Chao-hsiang from the Department of Interior Design at China University of Technology to submit a paper at the international symposium marking the 10th anniversary of the Tomioka Silk Mill and Related Sites' inscription as a World Heritage Site.
+Our presentation focused on the revitalization approaches of 'Lukang Chang-Yuan Hospital' and 'Kaohsiung Warehouse No. 2,' exploring how a 'cultural heritage ecosystem' can be established within these sites, thereby engaging in dialogue with experts and scholars from around the world.

 Read More